 - Overtaking someone on the right: €120.

-- Biking on the highway or motorway: €190.
+- Biking on the highway or motorway: €190 (€200 from January 1, 2025).

-- Holding a cell phone or other communication devices while cycling: €160.
+- Holding a phone or other communication devices while cycling: €160 (€170 from January 1, 2025).

 - Biking under the influence of alcohol: €200.